Philipbear/msbuddy/docs/pyapi.rst

 .. function:: mass_to_formula (mass: float, mass_tol: float, ppm: bool)

    Convert a monoisotopic mass (neutral) to formula, return list of :class:`msbuddy.utils.FormulaResult`.
-This function relies on the global dependencies within the :class:`msbuddy.Buddy`.
+This function relies on the global dependencies within the :class:`msbuddy.Msbuddy`.
 It works by database searching.
 Formula results are sorted by the absolute mass error.

    :param mass: float.
 Target mass, should be <1500 Da.
    :param mass_tol: float.
 The mass tolerance for searching.